szabgab/rust.code-maven.com/slides/rust/surrealdb.md

 {i: kv-rocksdb}
 {i: RocksDB}

+* We can also use local database files (just like in sqlite).

-This version does not need an external database server either.
+* This version does not need an external database server either.

-The compilation time is longer as we also compile the database backend, but this can be used as an embedded, but already persistan database.
+* The compilation time is longer as we also compile the database backend, but this can be used as an embedded, but already persistan database.

+* No need for authentication here either.

 ![](examples/surrealdb/embedded-rocksdb/Cargo.toml)